danimateos/arduino_playground/adventronics/README.md

 dot dot dash...
 Use your resources to encode a message, and try to decode the rest of messages!

-Here is my solution, using the LED and the buzzer.
-Try to do it yourself first, and check this one if you don't manage. 😉

 Day 5
 -----

 Play a Christmas carol (or a song you like) using the Barduino.

 Time to make some music!
 Use the buzzer (or any other thing!) to make some music, the idea is to play a Christmas carol.
 As we come from many different places, try to play one from your hometown, to have a nice collection of tunes 🥳

-Here is my version of A Betlem m'en vull anar